Is Cottage Cheese Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, cottage cheese is safe during pregnancy when made from pasteurized milk.
-The vast majority of commercial cottage cheese in the US is pasteurized, making it a nutritious choice for expectant mothers.
+The vast majority of commercial cottage cheese in the US is pasteurized, making it a healthy, protein rich choice.

 Cottage cheese is an excellent source of protein and calcium during pregnancy.
-The main concern with dairy products is avoiding unpasteurized (raw) milk, which can harbor harmful bacteria like Listeria.
-Since virtually all cottage cheese sold in US grocery stores is made from pasteurized milk, it's generally safe to enjoy throughout pregnancy.
+The main concern with dairy products is avoiding raw (unpasteurized) milk, which can harbor harmful bacteria like Listeria.
+Since virtually all cottage cheese sold in grocery stores is made from pasteurized milk, it's considered safe for pregnant women.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.